Are you interested in engineering and willing to improve people's lives? Then, a career as a biomedical engineer can be ideal for you.

 9. How Much Salary Does A Biomedical Engineer Earn?

-According to Pay Scale, the average biomedical engineer’s salary is AU$66,379 per year or an hourly equivalent to AU$32.00.
+According to Pay Scale, the average biomedical engineer's salary is AU$ 66,379 per year or an hourly equivalent of AU$ 32.00.

 Entry-level Biomedical Engineer (< 1-year experience): AU$59,999 per year

 Early career Biomedical Engineer (1-4 years of experience): AU$65,563 per year